EPA to strengthen lead protections in drinking water after multiple crises, including Flint - WTOP News

 “The public health implication is that there was a lot of lead exposures that would have been somewhat preventable” if utilities had been forced to do more, Schock said.
 Too many people at EPA still don’t want to significantly tighten standards, Schock said.

-Take Newark’s crisis.
-Because of its history of low lead levels, only small numbers of tests were required every three years.
+Take the crisis that unfolded in Newark.
+Because it had a history of low lead levels, only small numbers of tests were required every three years.
 Officials would have been more likely to catch rising lead levels sooner if they had sampled more sites, more often, according to a 2022 journal article.

-Newark and Benton Harbor eventually received a more energetic official response.
+The crises in Newark and in Benton Harbor eventually received a more energetic official response.
 Lead pipes in both cities were rapidly removed and lead levels dropped.

-But the events took a heavy toll.
-Residents in Benton Harbor, where more than 40% live in poverty, idled their cars at water distribution sites waiting for them to open, worried that free supplies would run out.
-Parents, facing horrible headlines about lead’s ability to damage the brain, worried whether their kid’s future had been stunted.

 The Associated Press receives support from the Walton Family Foundation for coverage of water and environmental policy.
 The AP is solely responsible for all content.
 For all of AP’s environmental coverage, visit https://apnews.com/hub/climate-and-environment